This tutorial covers:

 RESTful API projects often require that developers grant temporary access to a particular resource.
 Sometimes this happens within a specific interval, such as a few days or months.
 Revoking permissions when they expire could mean including extra logic during the authentication process or writing a middleware function to attach to the secured endpoint.
 Or, this logic could be abstracted to a separate part and configured to check and manage permissions at a regular interval.

 In this tutorial, I will show you how to automate your database cleanup and revoke temporary access granted to users of your API using scheduled pipelines.
 For simplicity, I have created a demo application for you to clone and deploy to Heroku.
-This application uses MongoDB to persist data.
+This demo app uses MongoDB to persist data.

 This tutorial continues in Schedule database backups for MongoDB in a Node.js app.